home | advisees | papers | arrangements

 Naomi

-I'm an associate professor in the Department of Linguistics and the Institute for Advanced Computer Studies at the University of Maryland with a focus in computational psycholinguistics.
+I'm a professor in the Department of Linguistics and the Institute for Advanced Computer Studies at the University of Maryland with a focus in computational psycholinguistics.
 My research uses methods from statistics, machine learning, and automatic speech recognition to formalize questions about how people learn and represent the structure of their language.
-I have primarily applied these methods to studying speech representations, investigating how people learn about the sounds of their language robustly from limited data and how that knowledge affects their subsequent perception of sounds.
-I have also looked at the problem of statistical learning more generally, asking how language learners can identify and rely on the aspects of their input that are most useful for learning.
+I primarily use these methods to study speech representations, modeling the cognitive processes that support learning and perception of speech sounds in the face of highly complex and variable linguistic input.
+I also computationally characterize the strategies that facilitate language acquisition more generally, both from the perspective of learners, and from the perspective of clinicians.

 I'm affiliated with the Computational Linguistics and Information Processing Lab, the Department of Computer Science, and the Program in Neuroscience and Cognitive Science.
 I'm an active member of the university's interdisciplinary Language Science community.
 I regularly interact with researchers from multiple other departments, multiple times a week, which makes it easy to develop research projects that cross disciplinary boundaries.
 You can read about some current projects here and here and some recent research findings here and here.